-- Add the footer to remittance advice slips sent to suppliers, too
+- Add it to remittance advice slips to suppliers

-- The clipboard sheet is for ‘bricks and mortar’ in-person sales
+- For in-person, ‘bricks and mortar’ sales then either:

-These are explained in more detail in the Quick Start PDF.
+See more details in the Quick Start PDF.

 Why we believe in Bitcoin Cash

-Bitcoin Cash is money.
-Most people don’t really understand what money is.
-It’s not the physical notes themselves - instead think of money as a veil over barter.
-Also called a medium of exchange, it has value only because we can exchange it for other goods and services.
+Money: Bitcoin Cash is money.
+Rather than simply physical notes, think of money as a veil over barter - a medium of exchange that has value only because we know we can exchange it for other goods and services.

 - Chargebacks take previously credited funds away from you

 - Limit withdrawals to keep a minimum balance

 - Bank runs, complete or partial, such as the €100/day limit in Cyprus, in 2013